 Virtual Machine (OVA)¶

 Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox or other OVA compatible virtualization systems.
+Take into account that this VM only runs on 64-bit systems and does not provide high availability and scalability of the product.

 This virtual appliance, available in this link, contains the following components: